abernicchia-heroku/heroku-flow-action/README.md

           remove-git-folder: false # if you want to override the default (true) - it's usually recommended to avoid exposing the .git folder
 ```

-This will be executed whenever a PR is [opened, reopened, synchronize, labeled]
+This will be executed whenever a PR is [opened, reopened, synchronize]
 ```
 # pr-opened.yml
 name: Deploy PR (create Review App)